 While some agree that art should be hung at eye level, the stylist stresses that this doesn't apply in every case.
 "Yes, the art should be at eye level, but not if your ceilings are really low and not if you are really tall," she says.
 "If the wall were cut up vertically into four sections (going from bottom to top), think of the art being in the third quadrant (counting from the floor)," says Henderson.

 Mistake #6: Making It Too Precious to Live In

 Courtesy of Elizabeth Roberts

-"There are some great outdoor fabrics that we're using indoors that dogs and kids cannot destroy.
-It's important to select rugs that will wear well—beware of the seductive silk rug!
+Roberts says, "There are some great outdoor fabrics that we're using indoors that dogs and kids cannot destroy.
+It's important to select rugs that will wear well.
+Beware of the seductive silk rug.
 Wool is a much better rug for a family.
-Make sure that there's adequate storage in the living room to contain all of the items that we like to have around: toys if you have children, books, remotes, and a junk drawer is always helpful!"
+Make sure that there's adequate storage in the living room to contain all of the items that we like to have around: toys (if you have children), books, remotes, and a junk drawer.
+It's always helpful!"